Josh Rojas Preview, Player Props: Mariners vs. Athletics

-On Tuesday, Josh Rojas (hitting .333 in his past 10 games) and the Seattle Mariners face the Oakland Athletics, whose starting pitcher will be Ken Waldichuk.
-First pitch is at 9:40 PM ET.
+On Wednesday, Josh Rojas (.410 on-base percentage in past 10 games, 105 points above season-long percentage) and the Seattle Mariners play the Oakland Athletics, whose starting pitcher will be Zach Neal.
+First pitch is at 4:10 PM ET.

-In his previous game he had a hitless performance (0-for-2) against the Royals.
+In his last appearance, he reached base in his only plate appearance against the Athletics.

 Josh Rojas Game Info & Props vs. the Athletics